Takerufuji Mikiya: Injury, demotion and return

 Thanks to his historic title, Takerufuji was promoted to maegashira 6 for his second tournament in the top division.
 Shortly before the start of the May tournament, on 2 May, he travelled to his hometown of Goshogawara, where a parade was held in his honour to celebrate his performance.
 Around 55,000 people attended the event, more than the town's population of 50,000.
 The parade was marked by Takerufuji's accompaniment by a 23-metre-high nebuta representing Susanoo-no-Mikoto.

 Due to his sprained ankle injury, Takerufuji decided not to take part in the May tournament, as he had only been able to train a little, and only a week before the start of the tournament.
-Prior to the start of the July tournament Takerufuji, demoted to jūryō 2, withdrew again.
+Prior to the start of the July tournament, Takerufuji, demoted to jūryō 2, withdrew again.
 Stablemaster Isegahama left open the possibility of Takerufuji entering the July tournament while it is in progress depending on his recovery, citing his strong desire to participate.
 He returned at the halfway point of the competition, scoring two victories before pulling out again on Day 10.
 Newspapers reported that as a result of the two wins it was very likely that Takerufuji would remain ranked in jūryō for the September 2024 tournament, rather than be demoted out of sekitori status to the makushita division.

 After the September tournament, during which he won the jūryō championship, it was confirmed when the banzuke for the November 2024 tournament was published that Takerufuji had been promoted to maegashira 16.
 He achieved winning records in his first three tournaments back in the top division, leading to his holding a career-high rank of maegashira 4 for the May 2025 tournament.

-At the July 2025 tournament Takerufuji appeared to injure his upper right arm following his Day 6 win over Sadanoumi.
+At the July 2025 tournament, Takerufuji appeared to injure his upper right arm following his Day 6 win over Sadanoumi.
 He returned to the ring the following day with tape around the arm, but won just once in his next six matches.
 He pulled out on Day 13 after suffering his eighth loss of the tournament, citing pain in the affected arm.
 His medical certificate with the Sumo Association indicated a bicep tear, requiring about two months of treatment.
 Stablemaster Isegahama (the 73rd yokozuna Terunofuji) announced that Takerufuji would not compete in any matches at the September 2025 tournament.

+In July 2026, before the final day of the tournament, it was announced that Takerufuji could win a second special prize for Fighting Spirit if he won his last match.
+Takerufuji lost to Kotoeihō and did not win the award.